dynamsoft-docs/capture-vision-docs/parameters/reference/image-parameter/grayscale-transformation-modes.md

 ### Mode Arguments

 Parameter `GrayscaleTransformationModes` consist of a group of grayscale transformation mode objects.
-Each grayscale transformation mode object includes a candidate mode and a series of auxiliary parameters as **mode arguments**.
-The **mode arguments** of the grayscale transformation mode object is shown as follow:
+Each grayscale transformation mode object includes a candidate mode and a series of mode arguments.
+The mode arguments of the grayscale transformation mode object is shown as follow:

 <table style = "text-align:left">
     <thead>